 Quiche HTTP/3 client

 Quiche is Cloudflare's own implementation of the QUIC transport protocol and HTTP/3 as specified by the IETF.
-It contains a simple HTTP/3 client developed and supported by us, and is the easiest way to experiment with our edge QUIC implementation.
+It contains a simple HTTP/3 client developed and supported by Cloudflare and it is the easiest way to experiment with our edge QUIC implementation.
+You can use clients other than quiche because Cloudflare's server implementation of HTTP/3 and QUIC has interoperability with a wide range of clients from other projects.

 $ git clone --recursive https://github.com/cloudflare/quiche.git$ cd quiche/tools/apps$ cargo build$ cd target/debug/

-e.g. RUST_LOG=info;.
-Either export this or pass it directly into the command.
+e.g. RUST_LOG=info;, which you can export pass directly into the command.

 info level logging contains basic information about interactions.

-trace level logging contains detailed information including transmission (tx) and reception (rx) of QUIC frames; be sure to use this if you encounter any strangeness connecting to a server.
+trace level logging contains detailed information including transmission (tx) and reception (rx) of QUIC frames.
+Be sure to use these logging options if you encounter any issues connecting to a server.

 $ RUST_LOG="info" ./quiche-client https://cloudflare-quic.com